merriman-xyz/dexie-fts/README.md

 ## Tokenized Search

 These methods search over indexed tokens.
 Text is first normalized and then tokenized with various methods.
 Results are slightly fuzzier.
 These are fast enough to handle live search on large-ish datasets (10000+ records).
-Misses non-exact matches.
+Misses close matches.

 **Plain Tokens**